MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/cues-action-tiles.md

 -   Logic that calculates the data to display in the Cue at runtime.

     The logic can consist of a combination of AL code and objects, such as tables, queries, and codeunits.
 How and where you implement the logic will depend on whether the Cue is based on a FlowField or Normal field and what you want to achieve.

+> [!NOTE]
+> The examples in this section will set up a Cue that extracts the number of open sales invoices from the **Sales Header** table.

 ###  <a name="CreateTable"></a> Create a table for Cue data
 The first thing that you must do is to create a table that contains fields that will hold the calculated data to display in the Cues at runtime.